fubar2/flaskdashboard/README.md

 power down the HX711 between readings and with my chips, use 3.7v rather than the 5v supply because heat may lead to horrible drift as has lead previous projects like the beekeeper one to abandon load cells.

 * The load cells must be mounted on rigid plates to be useful.
 I hacked some pine fencing.
 The aluminium load cells have threaded holes for bolts.
-One pair for #4 and one for #5, probably to help ensure that the load cells are mounted the right way up in application.
+Mine had one pair threaded for #4 and one for #5 bolts, probably to help ensure that the load cells are mounted the right way up in application.
 Standoffs are essential so the load cell does not ever touch a plate directly, even under load.
-(make sure each bolt goes through 2 washers that are compressed between the load cell and the plate.
+If each bolt goes through 2 washers compressed between the load cell and the plate, they should be fine.
+25mm bolts worked for me.

 * Wiring the load cells to the HX711 chips involves correctly soldering some rather small things and making good decisions about which wire goes where.
 Labels and Google for documentation (since none comes with the cheap chinese kit) are essential for sanity.
-This is definitely not an ideal choice as a first project since without excellent vision, steady hands, a reliable tiny soldering iron and extensive small-thing soldering skills, it's very easy to cook a chip or make messy short circuits.
-Should be good by about the third one I reckon so buy some spares.
+This is definitely not an ideal choice as a first project since without excellent vision, steady hands, a reliable tiny soldering iron and extensive small-thing soldering skills, it's very easy to cook a chip or short circuit header pins together.
+There is a sinking feeling when you power something up and it doesn't work.
+If this is your first project and you are a fast learner, you should definitely be good by about the third one I reckon so buy some spares.

 * The rpi runs some python code as a service after an initial interactive run when each scale is tared and calibrated with a known weight.
 Calibrations are reused each time the raspberry pi starts the service until the next calibration is performed interactively.
-The code takes weight readings from multiple load cells periodically and posts them to my fileserver using SFTP, where the Flask webapp code can read and plot them interactively.
+The code takes weight readings from multiple load cells periodically and posts them to a remote fileserver using SFTP and a public key file.
+There is a Flask webapp that can read and plot them interactively given the same login credentials in configuration.

 * Dependencies for the raspberry pi code include the paramiko, HX711 and Rpy.GPIO python modules.
 Please, use a virtual environment for the server but if you only use the pi zero for this project, installing to the system python environment seems reasonable.

 Something like:

 > sudo pip3 install hx711